 Additional transmission equipments are taken into account.
 These equipments are all those which can process the PCM signal between the two peer BSS, e.g. echo cancellers, DCME.
-The BSS to BSS transmission is then considered transparent provided no transmission equipment along the circuit do not modify the 2 LSB or these transmission equipments implement a TFO "transparency mode".
-A specific signalling allows to remotely control in-band these equipments.
+The BSS to BSS transmission is then considered transparent provided no transmission equipment along the circuit do not modify the 1 or more LSB or these transmission equipments implement a TFO "transparency mode".
+A specific signalling allows to remotely control inband these equipments.